izalu99/izalu99/README.md

 - Continuously refining my craft to deliver solutions that solve real-world problems.

 ## 📫 Get in Touch
-Feel free to connect with me through [email](iccetea478@gmail.com), or [another email](iccetea.codes@gmail.com).
+Feel free to connect with me through [email](iccetea478@gmail.com).
 I’m always open to collaborating on exciting new ideas!